HuantWang/PROM/AE.md

 Then, go to the root directory of our tool:

 ```
+# Move the project to the target directory
+(thread) $ mv /cgo/PROM/prom/* /cgo/prom/
-(thread) $ cd /cgo/prom/PROM/examples/tutorial
+(thread) $ cd prom/PROM/examples/tutorial/
 ```

 # Demo 1: Tutorial for Prom

-This demo corresponds to the simplified drifting detection example given in Figure 2.
-Note that we have refactored the code; hence there are small changes in the API.
-This is a small-scale demo for case study 1 of thread coarsening.
-The full-scale evaluation used in the paper takes over 24 hours to run.
+This demo corresponds to the simplified drifting detection example shown in Figure 2.
+Note that the code has been refactored, resulting in minor changes to the API.
+This small-scale demo represents case study 1 on thread coarsening.

 ```
 # Demo 1: Tutorial for Prom